Looking for a loan or other business financing options? Find out which loans and lending platforms are right for you.

 Individual investors open an online account on a lending platform and deposit money that can be used for peer loans.
 The applicants who want to borrow that money share their financial profiles and associated risk categories.
 The interest rate is predetermined, and the borrower then evaluates offers from investors and accepts one.

-Peer-to-peer lending is a completely new type of investment compared to stocks and bonds, which allows investors to diversify their portfolios, according to Kyle Gomez, founder of The Potential Of Money.
-Gomez says that peer-to-peer lending also has these benefits:
+P2P lending is a completely new type of investment compared to stocks and bonds, which allows investors to diversify their portfolios, according to Kyle Gomez, founder of The Potential Of Money.
+Gomez says that this type of lending also has these benefits:

 What is peer-to-peer lending for borrowers?

-For borrowers, peer-to-peer lending involves pitching their loan request to marketplace lenders and then reviewing offers from investors, according to Shahid Hanif, founder of Shufti Pro.
+For borrowers, P2P lending involves pitching their loan request to marketplace lenders and then reviewing offers from investors, according to Shahid Hanif, founder of Shufti Pro.

 "The borrowers select one loan and P2P lending starts," Hanif said.
 "All the monthly payments and money transfers are handled through these platforms.
 The process is completely automatic, and borrowers can bargain with lenders as well."